 Johan van Mil (00:47.299)

 Yeah, okay, thank you.
 Starting a company that’s easy, keep on growing a company that’s harder, but selling your company, well, that’s a whole different story.
-In the Big Exit Show, we lifted the curtain of secrecy about selling your businesses by learning from ambition and successful founders who’ve been on this roller coaster.
-Our host, venture capital investors Anke Huyske, who is the founder and managing partner of MP Heart and myself, founder and managing partner of Peak, will help you on this exciting story.
+In the Big Exit Show, we lift the curtain of secrecy about selling your businesses by learning from ambition and successful founders who’ve been on this roller coaster.
+Our host, venture capital investors Anke Huiske, who is the founder and managing partner of MP Heart and myself, founder and managing partner of Peak, will help you on this exciting story.

 And today we’ll speak with Dewi van de Vyver from Flow Pilots.
 Dewi is from Bornem, also Master Communication at the University of Antwerp, where I also studied by the way.
-And she also took a management course at the Vlerick School of Business She went to work with Prime Minister at that time, Guy Verhofstadt and led the Young VLD National.
+And she also took a management course at the Vlerick School of Business.
+She went to work with the Prime Minister at that time, Guy Verhofstadt and led the Young VLD National.

 Afterwards, she worked at the Ghent University still as a communication and project manager at Fortis Venturing and Niscayah among others.
 In 2011, she co -founded Flow Pilots and became its CEO in 2018.
 In September, 2022, she stepped down and she’s now the founder of EFFEX a platform for design of experiments.
-Welcome, Dewi
+Welcome, Dewi.

 Dewi (02:13.446)